Get 200 Real Life User Stories

 In cases like these, teams need to use alternative ways of expressing what the product needs to do.
 The syntax used by job stories or Feature-Driven Development’s features might be better choices.

 2. The Template Is Too Often Slavishly Followed

 By all means, common sense needs to be a guiding principle for agile teams.
 When expressing something in the standard user story template doesn’t make sense, don’t use that template.
 Write it another way, including very possibly just free-form text.

 Earlier today I wrote a product backlog item of “Change how webinar replay reminders are sent on the last day the way we discussed on Friday’s call.”

 As a product backlog item, that sucks.
-It’s not a user story.
-It’s not BDD or even a job story.
-It’s horrible.
-And if it doesn’t get fixed soon, no one will even remember what bug was talked about on some forgotten phone call.
+If it doesn’t get fixed soon, no one will even remember what bug was talked about on some forgotten phone call.

 But, I knew the team would fix it soon and so what I wrote was good enough.
-The last thing I need would be a Scrum Master insisting I write it to follow a template created around the turn of the millennium, no matter how well that template works for most product backlog items.
+The last thing I need would be a Scrum Master insisting I write it to follow a template.

 What Do You Think?